This post contains affiliate links where I earn a small fee when purchases are made through this link. For more info see my disclosure policy.

 With just 6 ingredients, Pepper Steak is perfect for a weeknight dinner and full of tangy Asian flavors.
-Prep the meat and let it marinate overnight.
-Come home and have it ready in 20 minutes!
+I like to prep the meat and let it marinate overnight.
+That way when I come home I can have it ready in 20 minutes!
+I love how easy this is for those busy weeknights when I’m falling apart.
+You could even prepare this as freezer meal and just pull it out of the freezer the morning off.

-This is another one of those dishes that I grew up on.
+This Pepper Steak is another one of those dishes that I grew up on like Pollo El Greco or Loco Pollo.
 Whenever I have this it always makes me think of home and being a kid and being so excited about having pepper steak for dinner.
 My dad does lots of cooking and he let me help along the way, which I’m sure is one of the reasons why I love cooking now.
 Getting recipes from him is hard sometimes because he has made them so often that he just does it, no measuring, no checking the recipe.
 That’s similar to the way I cook but it definitely means it can be difficult to make a recipe the same way twice.

 This is a super simple recipe with practically no prep work and few steps.
 What I also love about this dish is the versatility in cuts meat you can use.
 Beef is really expensive right now and rarely seems to go on sale.
 So I experimented recently with using London broil in lieu of the steak since it was on sale.
 I was a little nervous with how it may turn out but it worked perfectly!
 It was half the cost of other steak cuts and I generally see it go on sale every few weeks.